The friendly match between Southampton’s Saints and FC Köln kicked off Saturday, 3 August 2019.

 As the time neared 2pm, I joined the throng of fans making their way up Marine Parade to St Mary’s stadium and found Matt waiting for me opposite the Ted Bates Statue.

 Matt had been described by Adam as a good looking lad with dreds, and so was easy enough to spot!

 Matt is the club photographer for Southampton.
-He grew up in Southampton and studied photography at City College, just five minutes walk away from the stadium.
+He grew up in Southampton and studied photojournalism at Southampton Solent University, close by.

 He gave me an official Saints t-shirt to wear at the match and to put on the montage.

 That certainly solved for me what side I should take at the match and allowed me to glory when my newfound side won 2-0.
 It should have been 3 -0 but Southampton missed a penalty.